toxifly/toxifly.github.io/docs.md

     *   **Output:** None.
     *   **Side Effects:** Creates and removes a temporary `div` containing an `img` element (`/images/momentum-burst.png`) in the `document.body`.
 Logs the effect being shown.

-12. **`showRewardUI(rewardCardIds, onRewardChosen)`**
+12. **`showRewardUI(rewardCardIds, currentPickNum, totalPicks, onRewardChosen)`**
-    *   **Purpose:** Displays the reward screen, allowing the player to choose one card from a selection or skip the reward.
+    *   **Purpose:** Displays the reward screen as a modal overlay for a single pick stage.
+Allows the player to choose *one* card from the selection or skip the current pick.
     *   **Input:**
-        *   `rewardCardIds` (Array) - An array of card IDs offered as rewards.
+        *   `rewardCardIds` (Array) - An array of card IDs offered for this specific pick stage.
+        *   `currentPickNum` (Number) - The number of the current pick stage (e.g., 1 for the first pick).
+        *   `totalPicks` (Number) - The total number of picks allowed in the reward phase.
-        *   `onRewardChosen` (Function) - A callback function that is executed when the player makes a choice.
-It receives the chosen card ID (or `null` if skipped) as an argument.
+        *   `onRewardChosen` (Function) - A callback function executed when the player makes a choice (clicks a card or the skip button).
+It receives the chosen card ID (or `null` if skipped) as an argument for this single pick.
     *   **Output:** None.
-    *   **Side Effects:** Makes the `elements.rewardContainer` visible, populates `elements.rewardOptions` with card elements and a skip button, and adds event listeners to them.
-Logs the UI display process and the choice made.
+    *   **Side Effects:** Makes `elements.rewardContainer` visible with modal styling.
+Updates title/info text.
+Populates `elements.rewardOptions` with card elements and a skip button for the current stage.
+Adds event listeners.
+Hides the modal and executes the callback upon choice.

 13. **`showGameOverUI(victory, floor)`**
     *   **Purpose:** Displays the game over screen with a victory or defeat message.